saumitkunder/EEG-DATA-SYNTHESIS-USING-GANS/README.md

 All subjects falling in classes 2, 3, 4, and 5 are subjects who did not have epileptic seizure.
 Only subjects in class 1 have epileptic seizure.
 Our motivation for creating this version of the data was to simplify access to the data via the creation of a .csv version of it.
 Although there are 5 classes most authors have done binary classification, namely class 1 (Epileptic seizure) against the rest.

+# Model Used
-Model Used: Generative Adversarial Network (GAN) aimed at generating EEG data related to epileptic and non-epileptic seizures.
+Generative Adversarial Network (GAN) aimed at generating EEG data related to epileptic and non-epileptic seizures.
 It begins by constructing a discriminator network using TensorFlow and Keras, designed to classify inputs as either real or generated data.
 This discriminator consists of a dense network with a sigmoid output layer, appropriate for binary classification, and is compiled with a binary cross-entropy loss function and SGD optimizer.
 A simplistic generator model is also defined, which will transform latent space vectors into data points meant to mimic the real EEG data's structure.

 A GAN class is then defined, which encapsulates both the generator and discriminator.
 This class includes a custom training step that involves generating fake data, combining it with real data, and then training the discriminator on this mixture.
 The generator is subsequently trained to fool the discriminator using misleading labels.
 The GAN is compiled with Adam optimizers for both the generator and discriminator, and a binary cross-entropy loss function configured to align with the sigmoid activation in the discriminator.
 Finally, the GAN is trained using EEG data for a specified number of epochs.
 This setup aims to allow the generator to learn to produce new EEG-like data that mimics the distribution of the real EEG data used in training, potentially aiding in tasks like data augmentation for training other models or studying seizure-related EEG patterns.